 While in college, Karen realized fiction books were a great diversion from engineering classes.
 Escaping into fun, feel-good stories got her through the tough final year.
 Once out of college, she discovered more authors who helped her through a hectic life of professional, family, and volunteering activities.
 Over time, she has accumulated dozens of favorite writers and hundreds of books on her “keeper” shelves.

-Even while Karen was reading other great authors, she was jotting down her own ideas which she thought might make good stories “some day.”
+Even while Karen was discovering other great authors, she was jotting down ideas which she thought might make good stories “someday.”
 Eventually, she answered her muse’s persistent knocking and started writing her own stories.
-It has meant less time for baking, gardening and other crafts, but the immense satisfaction she receives from creating optimistic endings for interesting characters makes it all worthwhile.
+Her historical fiction features everyday characters dealing with momentous difficulties who persevere and overcome.
+Writing has meant less time for baking, gardening, and other crafts, but the immense satisfaction she receives from creating optimistic endings for interesting characters makes it all worthwhile.

 Karen has completed several stories and has been a finalist in numerous writing contests.
 Her next goal is to obtain that momentous first sale.